 Massage cuticle oil into your cuticles and the skin around your nails.
 This makes everything look polished and professional.
 Plus it helps your manicure last longer by keeping your nail beds hydrated.

-Common Mistakes I See (And How to Fix Them):
+Common Mistakes and How to Fix Them:

 - Too-thick drips: Your brush had too much polish.
 Wipe most of it off before creating drips.